ubccr/ccrdocs/pages/hpc/data-transfer.md

 CCR storage resources are available in Globus as mapped collections.
-You can connect to a CCR endpoint using the "collections" field in the Globus web interface and searching for `UBuffalo - Center for Computational Research`.
+You can connect to a CCR endpoint using the "collections" field in the Globus web interface and searching for `UBuffalo`

-CCR Currently has 3 Mapped Collections:
+CCR Currently has 4 Mapped Collections:

 * UBuffalo - Center for Computational Research Project Directories
 * UBuffalo - Center for Computational Research Home Directories
+* UBuffalo - Center for Computational Research Global Scratch (/panasas/scratch)
-* UBuffalo - Center for Computational Research Global Scratch
+* UBuffalo - Center for Computational Research Vast Global Scratch (/vscratch)

-Log into the endpoint using your UB account credentials (not your CCR account).
-The system will map your @buffalo.edu account to your local CCR user and you will have access to the same directories that you do when logged into any other CCR system.
+Log into the endpoint using your UB or RPCI account credentials (not your CCR account).
+The system will map your @buffalo.edu or roswellpark.org account to your local CCR user and you will have access to the same directories that you do when logged into any other CCR system.
+NOTE: Some RPCI accounts will not map correctly to CCR accounts.
+If this is affecting you, please contact [CCR Help](../help.md) and we'll resolve the mapping issues.

 You can download single files through the browser but to take advantage of the benefits of Globus you will need to do endpoint to endpoint transfers.
 To do this, you must configure a local endpoint in order to transfer files to/from your local computer.
 You can easily set up a Globus endpoint by installing [Globus Connect Personal](https://www.globus.org/globus-connect-personal) and setting up a personal endpoint.

 Using the web app, connect your local workstation endpoint with the CCR endpoint and transfer files easily using the Globus GUI.

 ![](../images/globus-filemanager.png)